-The Stomach Needs Some Rest
+1) The Stomach Needs Some Rest

 If your dog has nausea or an upset stomach because he got switched over a different food too quickly or because he simply ate something that didn't agree with him, gulping lots of water at once can further upset his stomach, causing him to vomit shortly after drinking.

 When a dog has an upset stomach, it's important to give the stomach some rest.
 Introducing food or water too soon, can cause further vomiting.

-Then afterwards if no vomiting occurred during the fasting, ice cubes can be offered to lick, and if the dog still doesn't vomit, then a bland diet can be offered.
+Then, afterwards, if no vomiting occurred during the fasting, ice cubes can be offered to lick, and if the dog still doesn't vomit, then a bland diet can be offered.

 Before trying a bland diet, it's important to see if your dog is a possible candidate for dog upset stomach home remedies.

 Megesophagus is simply the weakening and enlargement of the muscles of the esophagus.
 In this condition, liquids may just sit there and then end up being regurgitated, while solid foods in the early stages go down due to gravity.

 It's important to see the vet for this condition because the condition tends to progress causing dog barking changes, exercise intolerance and regurgitation of undigested food.

-A Problem With the Larynx
+3) A Problem With the Larynx

-[adinserter block="5"]Another problem with a dog vomiting water after drinking is a condition known as laryngeal paralysis.
+Another problem with a dog vomiting water after drinking is a condition known as laryngeal paralysis.
 In this condition the dog' larynx is affected and it no longer works as it should.
 Basically, the larynx becomes paralyzed and the affected dog is unable to keep water from entering into the trachea instead of the esophagus, explains veterinarian Dr. Loretta.

 Often the first sign the owner recognizes is that the dog's voice starts becoming hoarse, almost as if the dog has been barking too much.
 As the condition progresses, it causes more significant changes such as breathing noises, gagging and choking when eating.

 Vomiting accompanied by heaving, gagging and stomach contractions that occurs frequently every time the dog drinks or eats something can be caused by several issues that require investigation.
-It could be your dog is suffering from a blockage from ingesting a foreign object, some metabolic conditions such as kidney or liver disease or a bout of severe pancreatitis, explains veterinarian Dr. Bruce.
+Here are some other differentials.

 Only by seeing the vet it is possible to pinpoint the underlying cause if it's more than a dietary indiscretion or diet change.
-Your dog may need a physical exam, some x-rays, and perhaps some blood work to diagnose the problem.
+Your dog may need a physical exam, some abdominal x-rays, and perhaps some blood work to diagnose the problem.

 On a lighter note, sometimes vomiting after drinking water is simply a matter of a dog who gulps water too fast.
 This often happens after a dog has exercised and feels compelled to drink too much water at once.